 (Image source – Tubular)

 Technology can give a business a serious competitive advantage.
 The right content management system, for example, can help deliver content to users faster.
-With better analytics tools, a company can gain more in-depth insights into their users’ behavior, and laser focus marketing initiatives and more.
+With better marketing research tools, a company can gain more in-depth insights into their users’ behavior, and hone their initiatives.

 Some of the web technologies are easy to spot, of course (particularly if you use a similar stack already).
 Others require expert knowledge to identify on a website.